brettferdosi/grayscale/README.md

 **Install option 2: build from source**

-Clone this git repository using `git clone --recurse-submodules` and run `xcodebuild -project grayscale.xcodeproj`. `grayscale.app` will be placed into `build/Release`.
+Clone this git repository using `git clone --recurse-submodules` and run `xcodebuild -project grayscale.xcodeproj/ -scheme grayscale -configuration Release -derivedDataPath build`. `grayscale.app` will be placed into `build/Build/Products/Release`.

 **Open at login**